cielecki/day-composer/README.md

 - Positive numbers represent future days: `[[day-note-(2)]] 🔎` refers to the note 2 days from now
 - Zero represents today: `[[day-note-(0)]] 🔎` refers to today's note

-This uses the same format as the daily note range feature in the context building for AIC modes.
+This uses the same format as the daily note range feature in the context building for LN modes.

 ## Installation